Adopting and Providing Services to Children Under the Indian Child Welfare Act (ICWA)

 The court may find that the termination of parental rights is not in the best interest of an Indian child when:

-• Termination of parental rights would substantially interfere with the child’s connection to his/her tribal community.
+• Termination of parental rights would substantially interfere with the child’s connection to their tribal community or their tribal membership rights

-• The child’s tribe has identified guardianship or long-term foster care with an able and willing relative or another planned permanent living arrangement for the child.
+• The child’s tribe has identified guardianship or long-term foster care with a fit an able and willing relative or another planned permanent living arrangement for the child, or tribal customary adoption

 When recommending the termination of parental rights in an Indian child custody hearing (WIC 366.26), the ICWA requires the testimony of a qualified expert witness.